Oregon Symphony: History

 The orchestra continued to elect rotating conductors as leaders until the symphony board appointed Carl Denton as the first permanent conductor on August 18, 1918.
 The orchestra began holding its concerts at Municipal Auditorium, later renamed Civic Auditorium.
 Under Denton, ticket sales increased and the number of musicians were therefore increased.

 Theodore Spiering, who had guest conducted the orchestra, was the next appointed conductor.
 Spiering was unable to begin his first season as conductor because of his untimely death in Munich (where he was searching for new scores for the orchestra).
 At the suggestion of artist manager Arthur Judson, the symphony board next appointed Dutch conductor Willem van Hoogstraten.
 Hoogstraten's first concert, on November 9, 1925, included Tchaikovsky's Symphony No. 4, performed by 69 musicians.
 Some of van Hoogstraten's concerts were nationally broadcast on the radio.
 The orchestra was now recognized as one of the fifteen largest in the nation.

 During the Great Depression, the Portland Symphony Society nearly closed in 1931.
 A mimeographed letter to society members pleading for donations by Isabella Gauld kept the society open.
 The threat of war and a budget deficit of nearly $20,000 caused the board to suspend operations in 1938.
 A farewell concert on February 28, 1938, featured van Hoogstraten conducting the symphony and chorus in Brahms' German Requiem.

-There was no regular symphony season between 1938 and 1947, except for occasional concerts.b There was also a WPA Portland Federal Symphony Orchestra for one season of concerts held at the Neighbors of Woodcraft auditorium, beginning in January 1939.
+There was no regular symphony season between 1938 and 1947, except for occasional concerts.
+There was also a WPA Portland Federal Symphony Orchestra for one season of concerts held at the Neighbors of Woodcraft auditorium, beginning in January 1939.
 Misha Pelz, who had conducted the Portland Federal Symphony Band, was the regular conductor and Leslie Hodge guest conducted for two concerts.

 An orchestra billed as the Portland Philharmonic, with 40 musicians provided by the federal music project, held its debut concert on January 16, 1940, with Hodge conducting.
 Hodge announced his resignation in September 1940 and Charles Lautrop succeeded him as conductor.
 Directors suspended operation of this orchestra on December 30, 1940.

 Reorganization

 The Portland Symphony orchestra was reorganized in 1947 as a permanent professional group.
 Werner Janssen was engaged for two seasons as principal conductor, from 1947 to 1949, followed by James Sample (1949–1953).
-Guest conductors were engaged for the 1953–1955 seasons (in lieu of a principal conductor), including Carlos Chávez, Enrique Jordá, Dimitri Mitropoulos Thomas Schippers, Boris Sirpo, Russell Stanger, and Igor Stravinsky.
+Guest conductors were engaged for the 1953–1955 seasons (in lieu of a principal conductor), including Carlos Chávez, Enrique Jordá, Dimitri Mitropoulos, Thomas Schippers, Boris Sirpo, Russell Stanger, and Igor Stravinsky.
 Theodore Bloomfield was one of these guest conductors, and he also became the next regular conductor (1955–1959).
 The Italian conductor Piero Bellugi (1959–1961) became only the second non-American principal conductor since Hoogstraten.
 Each of these early principal conductors in the reorganized symphony era left after only a few years because the orchestra lacked financial backing.
 Bellugi also refused to return for a scheduled guest conductor engagement in the spring of 1962, citing the programs lacked sufficient scope for his talents.